MartinTomis/Lane_detection/README.md

 ---
 ###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.
+**1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+You can submit your writeup as markdown or pdf.**

 You're reading it!
-###Camera Calibration
+**Camera Calibration**

-####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+**1. Briefly state how you computed the camera matrix and distortion coefficients.
+Provide an example of a distortion corrected calibration image.**

 I first calibrated the camera using 20 chessboard images for calibration.
 It turned out that not all images had 9x6 corners (because some of the images are cut-off close to the last corner).
 So the final calibration matrix is computed using 17 images.